-Spartan All-American and 15-year professional Kelly Miller is in his second season on the coaching staff at his alma mater.
+Spartan Hockey All-American and 15-year NHL professional Kelly Miller is in his fourth season on the coaching staff.
 Miller, who is part of a family which has been synonymous with Spartan Hockey for decades, brings a background that helps Spartan players not only prepare to succeed in college hockey, but also in the classroom.
 His extensive experience in hockey at all levels and in the business world enables him to effectively develop student athletes for the professional hockey ranks and for life after hockey.

 Miller was a classmate of Head Coach Tom Anastos all four seasons at Michigan State, earning four varsity letters (1981-85).
 The Lansing, Mich., native became the fourth member of his family (out of an eventual 10) to play hockey at Michigan State when he enrolled in the fall of 1981, and he made an immediate impact for the Spartans.
 During his four-year Spartan career, MSU compiled a 121-43-3 mark and advanced to the NCAA tournament each season, including a fourth-place finish in 1984.
 The Spartans also captured four straight Great Lakes Invitational titles and four straight CCHA Playoff championships.
 He closed his career playing in 165 games, posting 82 goals and 82 assists for 164 points.
 He still ranks tied for 25th on MSU's all-time scoring list and tied for seventh with nine career short-handed tallies.

-As a senior in 1984-85, he tallied 27 goals and 50 points in 43 games, as the Spartans rolled to 38-6 overall mark and a 27-5 first-place CCHA slate.
+As a senior captain in 1984-85, he tallied 27 goals and 50 points in 43 games, as the Spartans rolled to 38-6 overall mark and a 27-5 first-place CCHA slate.
 He was a Hobey Baker Award finalist and earned All-America First-Team honors, in addition to being selected as the team MVP.